100% Natural & Wild Whales Of The Salish Sea

-Orca (Orcinus Orca) – The Orca, or killer whale, with its striking black and white coloring, is one of the best known of all the cetaceans.
-There are two types of Orcas found in the local waters, Resident Orcas (Fish eaters) and Transient Orcas (Marine Mammal eaters).
-There are almost 90 Orcas in the Southern Resident Orca pods of J, K & L Pod and an even larger number of Transient Orcas.
+The Orca, or killer whale, with its striking black and white coloring, is one of the best known of all the cetaceans.
+There are two types of Orcas found in our local waters: Resident Orcas (fish-eaters) and Transient Orcas (marine mammal eaters).
+There are about 78 Orcas in the Southern Resident Orca pods of J, K & L Pod and an even larger number of Transient Orcas.
 This large number of Orcas is why Victoria is one of the best places in the world to observe Orcas in the wild.
-Orcas are actually the largest member of the Dolphin family, highly intelligent and are the number one predator in the ocean.
-Resident Orcas travel in tight family groups commonly referred to as ‘pods’ with the large pods comprising over 40 whales (L-pod).
-Orcas can travel up to 160 km’s (100 miles) in a 24 hour period and reach speeds up t0 50 kph (31 mph)!
+Orcas are actually the largest member of the Dolphin family, Delphinidae.
+They are highly intelligent animals and are the number one predator in the ocean.
+Resident Orcas travel in tight family groups commonly referred to as ‘pods’, with larger pods comprising over 40 whales (L-pod).
+Orcas can travel up to 160 kms (100 miles) in a 24-hour period and reach speeds up t0 50 kph (31 mph)!

 Transient Orcas travel in smaller pods as they have to sneak up on their prey, such as Seals, Sealions and Porpoise.
 To catch their prey, Transient Orcas have to be very stealthy, so the smaller pod numbers are an advantage.
 Transient Orcas also tend to be quieter than Resident Orcas and usually take longer deep dives.
 Again, these types of behavior assist the Transients when hunting Marine Mammals.
 Transient Orcas have even been known to attack other species of Whales such as Minke Whale and Gray Whales.